napari/docs/docs/naps/9-multiple-canvases.md

 An important consideration is to minimize breaking changes to the public napari API.
 While napari is still pre-1.0, there is already a healthy developing ecosystem of plugins, scripts, and users.
 Changes to the API may be necessary and should be made if they constitute improvements, but should be minimized and well documented.

 In addition to maintaining the model-view-controller (MVC) architecture of napari, this proposal aims to maintain or improve decoupling of the UI framework (currently Qt), the visualization library (currently VisPy), and the napari core code.

+### Grid mode vs Multi-View

+The napari viewer currently has a [grid mode](https://napari.org/stable/tutorials/fundamentals/viewer.html#grid-button) that can be activated to distribute all layers in a rectangular grid of vispy `ViewBox`es according to a few simple parameters (mainly shape and stride) (as of time of writing, the viewbox-based implementation in [#7870](https://github.com/napari/napari/pull/7870) is not yet merged, but will be soon).

+This feature has some theoretical and functional overlap with the multi-view described in this NAP, but with a few key differences:
+- grid mode allows *no* control over individual viewbox size and placement except through grid shape and stride.
+Viewboxes cannot be reordered, removed, or added.
+- grid mode does not create views with independend dims and cameras.
+The same `Camera` and `Dims` are used to control all viewboxes.
+- grid mode does not have fine-grained control of which layers are displayed in which viewbox.
+Layers are simply distributed based on the order of the layerlist and according to the stride.

+These limitations dramatically simplify the usability of grid mode (one button click is usually all that's needed for most use cases).
+On the other hand, multi-view as described in this NAP offers greater control over every aspect described above, at the cost of a more complicate API and GUI accessibility.

+In this NAP, we assume that grid mode and multiple views remain separate features.
+For discussion about why (and whether they should instead be merged into a single feature) see [#Alternative: Multi-View grid mode](#multi-view-grid-mode).

 ## Related Work
 See other image viewers for examples for multiple views (mostly demonstrating orthogonal views):